noahdotpy/mytoolbox/README.md

 * Inside this repository for documentation specific to the ins and outs of the template (like module documentation), and just some essential guidance on how to make custom images.

+## Images

+> **Tip** You can check out all images built from this repository by clicking the packages heading on the sidebar

+### Bluefin variants
+- dx
+  - An image meant for developers
+- gts
+  - Tracks one version behind the current fedora version
+- latest
+  - Tracks current fedora version
+- lts
+  - Uses LTS kernel

+## Tags

+The built images are tagged in the following way:

+> **Tip** You can also check the tags by clicking on the package you want (eg: bluefin-gnome-dx-gts) in the `Packages` area of the sidebar on the right

+- `latest`
+- `commit-version`
+- `timestamp`
+- `timestamp-version`
+- `version`

 ## Installation

 > **Warning**